-12.8 Statutory Rights for Subscribers in New Brunswick
+12.6 Statutory Rights of Action for Investors Resident in New Brunswick

-Section 150(1) of the Securities Act (New Brunswick) provides that where an offering memorandum, such as this Offering Memorandum, is delivered to a subscriber resident in New Brunswick and contains a misrepresentation that was a misrepresentation at the time of purchase, the subscriber will be deemed to have relied on the misrepresentation and will have a right of action against the issuer or selling security holder for damages or, alternatively, while still the owner of the purchased securities, for rescission, provided that:
+If the Offering Memorandum, together with any amendment hereto, is delivered to an investor resident in New Brunswick and contains a misrepresentation that was a misrepresentation at the time of purchase, the investor will be deemed to have relied on the misrepresentation and will have a right of action against the Fund, every director of the Fund at the date of the Offering Memorandum and every person who signed the Offering Memorandum for damages or, alternatively, while still the owner of the purchased units, for rescission against the Fund, provided that:

-- (a) no action may be commenced to enforce a right of action: - (i) for rescission, more than 180 days after the date of the purchase; or - (ii) for damages, more than the earlier of (A) one year after the subscriber first had knowledge of the facts giving rise to the cause of action, and (B) six years after the date of the purchase; - (b) no person will be liable if it proves that the subscriber purchased the securities with knowledge of the misrepresentation; - (c) in an action for damages, no person will be liable for all or any portion of the damages that it proves do not represent the depreciation in value of the securities as a result of the misrepresentation relied upon; and - (d) in no case shall the amount recoverable exceed the price at which the securities were offered under the Offering Memorandum; and - (e) no person will be liable for a misrepresentation in forward-looking information if the person proves that: - (i) the Offering Memorandum contains, proximate to the forward-looking information, reasonable cautionary language identifying the forward-looking information as such, and identifying material factors that could cause actual results to differ materially from a conclusion, forecast or projection in the forward-looking information, and a statement of material factors or assumptions that were applied in drawing a conclusion or making a forecast or projection set out in the forward-looking information; and - (ii) the person had a reasonable basis for drawing the conclusions or making the forecasts and projections set out in the forward-looking information.
+- 1. no action may be commenced to enforce a right of action: - (a) for rescission more than 180 days after the date of the purchase that gave rise to the cause of action; and - (b) for damages more than the earlier of (i) one year after the investor first had knowledge of the facts giving rise to the cause of action, and (ii) six years after the date of purchase that gave rise to the cause of action: - 2. the Fund will not be liable if it proves that the investor purchased the units with knowledge of the misrepresentation; - 3. in an action for damages, the Fund will not be liable for all or any portion of the damages that it proves do not represent the depreciation in value of the units as a result of the misrepresentation relied upon; and - 4. in no case shall the amount recoverable exceed the price at which the units were sold to the investor.